life-itself/community/content/blog/2020/10/24/collective-wisdom-reflections.md

 **It seems to me that the word intelligence usually refers to the ability to solve problems of science.
 And then wisdom would relate to our ability to deal with the latter three problems: problems of self-knowledge, self-control and collective action.**

+> [!aside]
-(We could expand the meaning of intelligence to encompass the ability to solve all four kinds of problems, but it’s not how we generally define intelligence and would trivialise the meaning of it).
+> We could expand the meaning of intelligence to encompass the ability to solve all four kinds of problems, but it’s not how we generally define intelligence and would trivialise the meaning of it.

 Our understanding of problems of self-knowledge, self-control and collective action is increasingly informed by profound neuroscientific discoveries, which echo very old ontological claims in Buddhism.
 For example the metaphor of the rider and the elephant is now well known in cognitive science, but it’s fairly recent in Western thought.
-In classic Buddhist philosophy, however, it’s long been obvious that you don’t know what you want very clearly and that you don’t necessarily do what you ‘want’ to do.
+In classic Buddhist philosophy, however, it’s long been obvious that a) you don't know what you want very clearly and that b) you don’t necessarily do what you ‘want’ to do (this latter is the rider and the elephant point).

 Even the ‘you’ in that sentence is problematic.
 According to Western theory, it’s historically been obvious that there's a ‘you’, and that ‘you’ choose to do what you really want to do and that we can therefore understand what you want from observing your behaviour.
 But this idea of a continual, coherent self is actually very problematic.
 If we introspect carefully enough we can see that this self doesn’t actually exist.
 At the moment, I’m trying to acknowledge this in my own life by increasingly avoiding talking about myself as an ‘I’; instead of saying “I want to watch TV”, I say “‘it’ wants to watch TV”.
 Creating that distance from desires — having awareness of them without identification — often leads to more freedom.
 Let’s say the baby kept me up last night and I was stung by a bee this morning and I’m really grumpy (a real life example!).
 I can just go for a walk and let my ‘it’ go a bit crazy and get over it quickly because I haven’t identified with that feeling, or I can really identify with it and start to strengthen it by complaining – “I shouldn’t have to look after the baby every night, I can’t believe that bee stung me” etc. Part of developing wisdom is seeing the mind clearly and realising that maybe there isn’t an ‘I’ at all.